Key Takeaways

 Now comes the important part.
 Apple HealthKit is not a traditional API.
 It is not a cloud service.
 It is a local data store on each user's phone.

-This design protects privacy but creates serious limitations for developers.
+This design protects privacy but creates serious limitations for mobile health app development.
 Apple built HealthKit around privacy by design principles.
 In the age of data leaks and algorithmic misuse, Apple chose a path where the user controls their information completely.

 The core restrictions you need to understand: